SeanKilleen/seankilleen.github.io/_posts/2020-02-04-how-to-call-a-teamcity-build-from-octopusdeploy.md

   - teamcity
 date: '2020-02-04 12:16 -0500'
 ---
-## Background / Challenge

-* We have an OctopusDeploy deployment that deploys our code to an automated acceptance test environment
-* We have a TeamCity build that executes our automated acceptance tests
+We have an OctopusDeploy deployment that deploys our code to an automated acceptance test environment.
+And we have a TeamCity build that executes our automated acceptance tests

-The problem is: the TeamCity build kicked off after our code was merged, not after the deployment was finished.
+The challenge is: the TeamCity build kicked off after our code was merged, not after the deployment was finished.
 We wanted the tests to kick off only after the environment was ready.

 ## Solution